Skip to main content

 THE CALCULATION THAT CAPTURES EVERY YARD AND SHOP COST.

-Inventory every shop and yard cost annually: Lease or depreciation on owned property.
-Utilities.
-Staff — shop foreman, yard manager, driver.
-Equipment in the yard — forklifts, fuel dispensing, maintenance lifts.
-Insurance specific to the yard.
-Security.
+Inventory every shop and yard cost annually: lease or depreciation on owned property, utilities, staff (shop foreman, yard manager, driver), equipment in the yard (forklifts, fuel dispensing, maintenance lifts), insurance specific to the yard, and security.
 Total annually.

-Separate fixed from project-specific: Costs that exist regardless of which projects are active — fixed.
-Costs that exist because of a specific project or customer — direct job cost.
+Separate fixed from project-specific: costs that exist regardless of which projects are active are fixed.
+Costs that exist because of a specific project or customer are direct job cost.

-The equipment connection: The shop and yard overhead calculation often reveals equipment ownership costs that were not fully captured in the fleet burden analysis.
-When both are done simultaneously, the overhead rate update is comprehensive — fleet burden, shop overhead, indirect labor, and owner salary all correct in one calculation.
+The equipment connection: the shop and yard overhead calculation often reveals equipment ownership costs that weren't fully captured in the fleet burden analysis.
+When both are done simultaneously, the overhead rate update is comprehensive: fleet burden, shop overhead, indirect labor, and owner salary all corrected in one calculation.

 Josh Luebker